About the Council

 • Work as a team member and support Council decisions;

-• Monitor the performance of the Council in relation to objectives and core values;
+• Monitor the performance of the Council to objectives and core values;

-• Approve the budget and monitor financial performance in relation to it;
+• Approve the budget and monitor financial performance concerning it;

-• Abide by the by-laws, code of conduct and other polices that apply to the Council;
+• Abide by the by-laws, code of conduct, and other policies that apply to the Council;

-• Establish, review and monitor polices that guide core operational practices (e.g., financial management, human resource management);
+• Establish, review, and monitor policies that guide core operational practices (e.g., financial management, human resource management);

 • Participate in hiring and releasing the Administrator;